 Overview

-The Specialization in Media, Entertainment and Technology Law and Policy’s J.D. curriculum involves completion of seven courses arranged in three tiers.
+The Specialization in Media, Entertainment, Technology & Sport Law's J.D. curriculum involves completion of seven courses arranged in three tiers.
 While the tiers are roughly progressive (in that, for example, basic copyright and entertainment law are helpful for the more advanced courses), generally the courses below may be taken concurrently (subject to a given instructor’s prerequisite requirements in specific instances).
 It is strongly recommended, however, that students in the Specialization complete the Introductory A-Tier in the second year of law school.
 These mandatory courses are intended to present the fundamental principles and practices of contemporary entertainment law, and they cover copyright protection, various transactional doctrines, and media law.
 The array of courses in the middle tier offer choices of subject areas that establish the foundation of entertainment law as a form of business practice encompassing certain routinely encountered law and doctrines.
 Taken together, the A-Tier and B-Tier courses tend to act as a gateway to the more specialized electives that populate the C-Tier, where students may choose to focus more narrowly on their particular professional interests in entertainment law.

 -